Lodges and Glamping

 Kids who complete the booklet get a souvenir patch.

-Find a diverse ecosystem in Palo Duro and the most famous animals are the official Texas Longhorn herd.
-Located near the rim at the visitor center, they boast their distinctive wide horns.
+The most famous animal is the official Texas Longhorn herd, located near the rim and the visitor center.
+They boast distinctive, wide horns.

 The Spanish brought cattle to Texas as early as the 1500s.
 Many escaped and thrived in the wilds of Texas for hundreds of years.